GeoscienceAustralia/anuga_core/docs/source/installation.rst

 If you obtain errors from `pip` regarding "not installing dependencies", it seems that that can be fixed by just running the `pip install anuga` again

-Installing on Ubuntu using apt and pip
+Installing on Ubuntu 20.04 using script
 ---------------------------------------

 You can install the ANUGA dependencies via a  combination of the